HakaiInstitute/seabird-processing/README.md

 ## Usage

 There are two ways to use this library.
-The first is to use individual functions which correspond one-to-one with the SBE processing modules.
-The second is to use the `Pipeline` class which allows you to chain together multiple processing modules.
+The first is to use individual functions which correspond one-to-one with the Searbird processing modules.
+The second is to use the `Batch` class which allows you to chain together multiple processing modules.

 ### Command line functions